Emby01/ErroneousJournalist/CODE_OF_CONDUCT.md

 posting via an official social media account, or acting as an appointed representative at an online or offline event.

+## Enforcement

+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at brian.a.chan.au@gmail.com.
+All complaints will be reviewed and investigated promptly and fairly.

 ## Enforcement Guidelines

 Community leaders will follow these Community Impact Guidelines in determining